 The rising interest rate environment is increasing financial risks for many banks.
 We are concerned with banks that have investment portfolios with large unrealized loss positions.
 As rates rise, investment portfolios which have traditionally been a source of liquidity will be further limited.

 Higher than anticipated deposit outflows and limited available contingency funding may cause banks to make difficult choices, including reliance on higher-cost wholesale funding or curtailing lending.”

-The Fed says its analysis is based on data that was compiled by the third quarter of 2022.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The Fed says its analysis is based on data that was compiled by the third quarter of 2022.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox